 World Autism Month is recognized throughout April and is dedicated to celebrating differences, while increasing education and opportunities globally for people with autism.
 Syracuse, NY is proud to offer several inclusive events and experiences for individuals diagnosed with autism, not just in April, but all year round.
-So, whether you’re local to our area or visiting us here in Syracuse, here are 8 autism-friendly experiences to check out soon!
+So, whether you’re local to our area or visiting us here in Central New York, here are 8 autism-friendly experiences to check out soon!

 The Museum of Science and Technology